-In this case, while the conduct of the Tenant and their guests may have been disturbing to others, I find the circumstance of this case are not so significant or severe that it would have been unreasonable for the Landlord to have to wait for a One Month Notice to take effect if there was sufficient cause to end the tenancy.
+In this case, while the Tenants conduct may have been a breach of this tenancy agreement, and may have been disturbing to others, I find the circumstance of this case are not so significant or severe that it would have been unreasonable for the Landlord to have to wait for a One Month Notice to take effect if there was sufficient cause to end the tenancy.
 Therefore, I find that the Landlord has fallen short of the standard required to obtain an early end of tenancy under section 56 of the Act.